Pueblo, CO: Where Entrepreneurs Excel

 Don’t Sleep on This Growing Company

-Local business Snooze Mattress Company, which hasn’t even hit its three-year mark of being in business, is growing exponentially, with shops popping up throughout Colorado as well as other states, like Arizona, Kentucky, Texas and California, with plans to open five locations in California alone on the horizon.
+Local business Snooze Mattress Company, which hasn’t even hit its four-year mark of being in business, is growing exponentially, with shops popping up throughout Colorado as well as other states, like Arizona, Kentucky, Texas and California, with plans to open five locations in California alone on the horizon.

 These are just a few examples of thriving companies in Pueblo, as the region boasts many others that have also benefited from the community’s resources and support.